 ...become an expert in navigating campus

 ...demonstrate the academic and social expectations of the University

 ...sign up for student groups and other engagement opportunities

 Welcome Week Schedule for New Students

-The Welcome Week schedule can be found here!
+The Welcome Week schedule will be posted later this summer.
 Some activities and events are mandatory, so make sure you check the schedule.
 Remember, if you can't attend a mandatory event, you must complete an exemption form.

 Prepare for Welcome Week

 It is important to prepare early for Welcome Week so you can be confident when you start the program.
 Here are some steps you can take to prepare now:

 - Mark your calendar for August 21!
 Some new students will already be on campus for athletic practices, but all new students must attend the mandatory Welcome Week sessions.

 - Plan family vacations, work schedules, and housing leases (if living off-campus) early so you will be able to start Welcome Week on August 21.